True Fungi (Eumycophyta) 1

 branches that are characteristically arranged in whorls (Verticillium), in

-every conceivable variation in the branching or marking of reproductive
+almost every conceivable variation in the branching or marking of

-hyphae among the more than 10,000 species that produce their conidia in this
+reproductive hyphae among the more than 10,000 species that produce their

 A group of conidiophores